 PTSD and First Responders

-Recently, I attended a three day workshop on PTSD (Post-traumatic Stress Disorder), EMDR (Eye Movement and Desensitization and Reprocessing) and First Responders with one of the leading experts in the area, Dr. E.C.
+In early 2020, I attended a three day workshop on PTSD (Post-traumatic Stress Disorder), EMDR (Eye Movement and Desensitization and Reprocessing) and First Responders with one of the leading experts in the area, Dr. E.C.
 Hurley.

 The workshop provided me with the opportunity to learn more about the unique qualities and characteristics of first responders (those designated or trained to respond to an emergency), and how I can better treat PTSD using EMDR.
 I have worked extensively with paramedics, police officers and military personnel for some time, so staying abreast with the latest developments is essential.
 For readers not familiar with PTSD and EMDR here are a few key points to consider: